 Some settings for Dulling¶

-- Unlike Smearing, Dulling preserves the brush shape and size, so it won’t “fade off” in size like Smearing brushes do.
-You can mimic that effect though with a simple size fade dynamic.
+Unlike Smearing, Dulling preserves the brush shape and size, so it won’t “fade off” in size like Smearing brushes do.
+You can mimic that effect through the simple size fade dynamic.

 In this case, what I refer to as “Blending” here is simply using one of the following two dynamics: